astralfrontier/peppermile.org/src/grand-adventure.md

 You earn that authority through advancement.
 {.directors-cut}

-**Words can have optional rules**.
-For example, a Word might say "The Stealth Pool may be used" or "Lend a friendly target a Magic Shield Pool".
+Many Words come with their own special rules.
+The most common rule lets the player use a different Pool when rolling dice.
+For example, the "Pickpocket" Word might allow a Thief to roll dice from their "Stealth" Pool.

-**Words have an activation cost**.
+Words have an action cost.
-To include the Word in an action, you must allocate dice to the Word that sum to the cost or higher.
+When you include a Word in an action, you must pay its cost.
+You usually spend dice from a Pool to do so.
+You can assign one or more dice to a Word.
+If the sum of the dice equals or exceeds the action cost, then you've paid for the Word.
-For example, a Word with cost 4 can be activated with a roll of 4 or higher, or two dice showing 1 and 3, and so on.
+For example, you can activate a Word with cost 4 on a roll of 4, 5, or 6.
+You could also pay for the Word with two dice showing a 1 and a 3.

-**Words can optionally have a Star rating**.
+Many Words have a star rating.
-Write a Word's activation cost as "cost stars", e.g. 2 &#9734;&#9734;.
-Words cannot have more than five stars.
+Words can have up to five stars (&#9734;).
+Write stars next to the action cost, for example "2 &#9734;&#9734;".
-Stars allow the player to recover dice from their action - one die per star.
+Stars allow you to recover dice during Actions, one star per die.

-**A Word can be Leveled Up**.
+Some rules let you _Level Up_ a Word with a star rating.
-Add one star (&#9734;) to the Word, permanently.
+Add one star, up to a maximum of five stars.
-No Word can be Leveled Up to more than five stars.
-Words without a star rating cannot be Leveled Up.

-**The same name with the same rules always refers to the same Word**.
+The same name with the same rules always refers to the same Word.
 For example, the Fighter and Knight might both have an "Attack" Word.
 If a Fighter also became a Knight, she only has one "Attack" Word, not two.
 You should try never to use the same Word but different rules.